ParaNames: A Massively Multilingual Entity Name Corpus: Introduction

 \section{Introduction}

-Our goal for ParaNames is to introduce a massively multilingual entity name resource that provides names for entities of diverse types across the largest possible set of languages, is permissively-licensed, and can be kept up to date through an open-source and almost fully automated data filtering and preprocessing procedure.
+Our goal for ParaNames is to introduce a massively multilingual entity name resource that provides names for diverse types of entities in the largest possible set of languages and can be kept up to date through a nearly automated preprocessing procedure.
+A large resource of names of this type can support development and improvement of multilingual language technology applications, as it is often important to know how real-world entities are represented across various languages.

-In building massively multilingual language technology applications, it is often important to know how real-world entities are represented across various languages.
-These correspondences are not always easy to model, as they can involve a mix of transliteration and translation and often involve inconsistencies across languages or even between names in a given language.
+The correspondences of names across languages are not always easy to model; they can involve a mix of transliteration and translation and often involve inconsistencies across languages or even among names in a given language.
 As a concrete example, some country names are translated in Finnish, so \emph{United Kingdom} is written as \emph{Yhdistynyt kuningaskunta}, a literal, word-by-word, translation.
 In contrast, smaller territories may or may not be translated: the U.S. states of \emph{North Carolina} and \emph{New York} are written as \emph{Pohjois-Carolina} (with \emph{North} translated) and \emph{New York}, respectively.
 Moreover, Finnish versions of the U.S. states are often idiosyncratically translated, e.g. California is represented as \emph{Kalifornia}, whereas Colorado is represented as \emph{Colorado}.

-The examples above demonstrate the complex choices that language speakers make in representing named entities---even when only dealing with Latin script---and underscore the need a large-scale, multilingual resources of named entity correspondences to effectively model these phenomena.
+The examples above demonstrate the complex choices that language speakers make in representing named entities---even when only dealing with Latin script---and underscore the need for a large-scale, multilingual resources of entity name correspondences to effectively model these phenomena.

 Addressing this need is difficult.
-To create a practical and effective resource, we believe our resource should meet the following criteria.

-\paragraph{Low manual annotation cost.} The resource should not be costly to create, and should be easily updated to cover emerging entities and other additions.

-\paragraph{Broad language and domain coverage.} The resource should cover as broad a range of languages as possible, especially under-resourced ones.

-\paragraph{Standardized scripts.} The entities in each language should be written in scripts commonly used by speakers of the language.
+Most research groups (ours included) lack the means to assemble annotators in hundreds of languages to produce a carefully manually curated resource with the coverage we desire.
+But even if we had sufficient means, such a resource would quickly fall out of date and would be difficult to incrementally grow with time.